Skip to content

 • Be conversation openers, inspire others to comment or ask questions, and foster open dialogue.

-• serve as your own personal vision board, reminding you of why you’re alive all the time.
+• Serve as your vision board, reminding you why you’re always alive.

 • Honor a principle or concept that is important to you.

-• Send out a discreet but forceful call for support to those who are also dealing with depression.
+• Send a discreet but forceful call for support to those with depression.

 • Always be there for you as a personal coach, reminding you of your goals and the reasons you must continue through suffering.

-• Be an attractive technique to conceal mental and physical scars; do not conceal the scars in shame; rather, make them attractive.
+• Be an attractive technique to conceal mental and physical scars; do not conceal the scars in shame; instead, make them beautiful.

-• You should be grounded and reminded that depression hasn’t stolen your identity.
+• It would be best if you were grounded and reminded that depression hadn’t stolen your identity.

 • Celebrate significant recovery accomplishments.